 - a) Relating to the Income Statement.
 The gain(/loss) from continuing activities for the year, including the effect of depreciation; the result for the year before capital amounts, level of grants and contributions; and the level of rates of increase for the year. - b) Relating to the Statement of Financial Position.
-Consideration and comment should also be provided on the utilisation of overdraft facilities. - c) Relating to performance.
-Performance indicators and trends, including current ratios, debt servicing, rates coverage, rates outstanding and the level of loan indebtedness, restricted assets, and level of asset renewal. - d) Relating to the Statement of Cash Flows.
-The effect on the Statement of Cash Flows of material items such as borrowings or developer contributions. - e) Relating to legislative compliance.
-The meeting of all statutory reporting requirements relating to Division 2 of Chapter 13 of the Act, the Regulation, and any legislatively prescribed standards. - f) Relating to other matters.
+Consideration and comment should also be provided on the utilisation of overdraft facilities. - c) Relating to the Statement of Cash Flows.
+The effect on the Statement of Cash Flows of material items such as borrowings or developer contributions. - d) Relating to legislative compliance.
+The meeting of all statutory reporting requirements relating to Division 2 of Chapter 13 of the Act, the Regulation, and any legislatively prescribed standards. - e) Relating to other matters.
 The auditor should comment on other such matters which are material, such as the effect of the introduction of new accounting standards, the effect of significant initiatives undertaken and future plans of council where these can be quantified and are sufficiently firm to comment on.